HorizonRobotics/alf/docs/notes/update.md

 ALF depends on a lot of third party software.
 The folloing is the workflow for updating 3rd party software.
-We will use ALF_ROOT to represent the directory of ALF source root, ALF_IMAGE_VERSION to represent the tag of the new docker image.
+We will use ALF_ROOT to represent the directory of ALF source root, ALF_IMAGE_TAG to represent the tag of the new docker image.
 ALF_IMAGE_TAG follows the following convention:
 ALF version-pytorch with version-python with version, e.g., 0.0.6-pytorch1.8-python3.7